The OODA Loop Situational Awareness Philosophy

 In this case, Jon Meis was a Seattle Pacific University student security guard.
 Meis survived an active shooter incident and saved lives.
 Meis did so by, knowingly or unknowingly, employing the principles of OODA loop situational awareness.
 He…

 - …observed the sound of the shooting.

-- …oriented himself when he identified the shooter.
+- …oriented himself to the presence of the shooter.

 - …acted, disarming the shooter, securing the weapon, and disarming the shooter of a second weapon before he could do further harm.

-It was a classic case of OODA loop situational awareness, whether it was deliberate or not.
+Jon Meis epitomizes the classic example of OODA loop situational awareness, whether it was deliberate or not.
 When he quickly became aware of the issue and assessed that it was needed, Jon was ready and willing to take decisive and effective action.
 In so doing, he saved his life and the lives of unknown numbers of other students.

 Let’s Break Down OODA Loop Situational Awareness

 As I mentioned in the intro, Colonel John Boyd was a U.S. Air Force Pilot and a great military strategist.
 His OODA loop philosophy helped fighter pilots to combat their opponents better.
 It did so by helping them to out-think their enemies by using a systematic thought process.
 This allowed them to make better decisions faster.